edcarp/2020-05-28-ttt-edinburgh/FEEDBACK.md

 13:30	Checkout Process

-13:45 	The Carpentries: How We Operate

-14:30	Q & A session
+13:45 The Carpentries: How We Operate and Q & A session

 15:00	Afternoon Break